papadoc7/football-challenge/README.md

 This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Test

+Tests can be run by using `yarn test` in your terminal.
+You can use `.spec.ts(x)` as a suffix to indicate that a file contains tests.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: